GloriEvo/GloriEvo/README.md

 .

-I am probably on your DNI - I am profic, proship, anti-harassment, and anti-censorship.
+I am probably on your DNI - I am profic and proship.
+I enjoy darkships and comships.

 .